anapartner-com/ssl-cert-expiration-date-check/README.md

 Reminder:
 - Most commercial sites will use an industry root ca cert that is already updated in local workstations cert/key stores or browsers.
-- If the site is DOD or internal commerical site, then the root ca cert is likely not in a local keystore, e.g. java keystore, os keystore, and will need to be added manually.
+- If the site is DOD or an internal commerical site, then the root ca cert is likely not in a local keystore, e.g. java keystore, os keystore, and will need to be added manually.
 - On MS windows: Use  certlm.msc  for  MS Win "Local Machine" keystore
 - For Java (Linux/Win):   (Example to add a custom ADS root ca cert to the local Java keystore with the default password of "changeit" )
     keytool -import -alias exchange-lab-public-root-cert -trustcacerts -file exchange-lab-public-root-cert.cer -storetype JKS -keystore /opt/CA/java/jre/lib/security/cacerts -storepass changeit